 - The telcos will have to pay the MCLR+2% interest rate (currently 9%) on their AGR dues during the moratorium- meaning the government’s receipts are NPV protected.
 The 9% interest rate on the 4-year moratorium has been criticized as excessive, especially when the telecom levies in India are higher than most developing economies in Asia.

 - While the option for the government to convert the AGR dues into equity may demonstrate the commitment to maintain the sector’s competitive landscape, there is a need to consider the fact that the government is already saddled with 2 loss making telecom units: BSNL and MTNL.
 Further acquisition of stakes in other struggling telcos would be imprudent.

 - The state governments should set up adequate telecom infrastructure to realise the National Digital Communication Policy (NDCP).

-- The government should ensure a favourable environment for the entry of new players into the market and them improving the telecom sector.
+- The government should ensure a favourable environment for the entry of new players into the market.

 - The government should increase the optical fibre penetration across the rural areas as these areas house 72% of the Indian population.

 - It must provide for easy and cheap right-of-way permissions.